chris-carrington/solidfun/README.md

 ## 🚀 How to Deploy!
-- Cloudflare offers free global hosting!
+- [Cloudflare](https://www.cloudflare.com/) offers free global hosting! 🥹
     - Create a GitHub account or Sign in
     - Push to a public or private repository
     - Create a Cloudlfare account or Sign in